tomato-hida/predictive-agency-simulator/README_hida.md

         └─────────────────────┘
 ```

-**Important: Layer numbers are for explanation, NOT processing order.**

-Layers 2-4 are interconnected as a network.
-Signals flow bidirectionally.
+Layer numbers are for explanation only, not processing order.
+Layers 2-4 are interconnected, and signals flow bidirectionally.

-Example: When you see a snake
-1. Layer 3 detects prediction error ("Something's there!")
-2. Layer 2 qualia memory fires instantly ("Danger feeling") → Body jumps back
-3. Consciousness emerges (Layer 5 activates)
-4. Layer 4 memory lookup ("Snake → Poison → Danger") → "Stay away" decision

 ---

-## 🚀 Quick Start
+## Quick Start

 ### Requirements

 - Python 3.8+
-- Standard library only (NumPy not required)
+- Standard library only (no external dependencies)

 ### Installation